 - Current evidence of acute or chronic Graft versus Host Disease.

-- Current evidence of incomplete recovery from surgery before the start of treatment, or planned surgery at any time until the Last Study Assessment Visit, except minor elective interventions deemed acceptable by the investigator.
+- Current evidence of incomplete recovery from surgery before the start of treatment, or planned surgery at any time during the study until the EoT Visit, except minor elective interventions deemed acceptable by the investigator.

 - History or current evidence of significant (CTCAE Grade ≥2) infection or wound within 4 weeks before the start of treatment.